apostrophecms/apostrophe-profiler/README.md

 especially to things you don't need on every single request. *Do* use it to directly hold things you would otherwise join with but need on every request.

-## Changelog

-2018-06-15: API-stable 2.0.0 release.

-2018-06-13: new functionality for debugging query performance.

-2018-06-05: environment variables rather than command line arguments.
-Easier to add to existing setups.

-2017-03-08: command line arguments are now necessary to get any output.
-If you do not pass them, no profiling occurs.